sciZer0/7/v/README.md

 * highly-democratic
 * highly-sustainable
 * highly-efficient
-* with over 50,000 TPS
+* with over 50 thousand TPS
 * with a native, decreasing-supply token
 * with the ideal Gini coefficient
-* with over 10 million users
+* with over 1 billion users

 Specifically, high (even extreme) efficiency is possible thanks to the use of a new consensus mechanism.